"Mt. Baker" refers to a:

 During the last 10,000 years there have been at least two or more lava flows, at least eight mudflows and a pyroclastic flow.
 Mount Baker erupted on several occasions during the 19th century, and its most prominent crater, Sherman Crater, may have formed in the 18th or early 19th century.
 Most hydrothermal activity at Mount Baker is concentrated within Sherman Crater.
 This activity, in the form of steam and flows of hot rock and gas, increased significantly in March 1975 and caused concern that an eruption might be imminent.
 The activity diminished somewhat by 1978.
 Mudflows remain the most likely hazard from the volcano.
 Avalanches of snow and rock debris from the rim of Sherman Crater have swept down Boulder Glacier at least six times since 1958.

 Active Volcanoes: Mount Vesuvius, Mount Fuji, Mount St. Helens, Surtsey, Mount Baker, Mount Ruapehu, Hekla, Popocatepetl, Mauna Loa by Wikipedia.
 This book contains articles from Wikipedia and other free sources on active volcanoes around the world including Mount Baker.
 Order now...

 A Falcon Guide to the Mount Baker-Mount Shuksan Area (Exploring Series) by Mike McQuaide.
-Written by outdoor experts, this guide explores Mount Baker featuring detailed maps facts about the area, routes, trail descriptions and more.
+Written by an outdoor expert, this guide explores Mount Baker, Mount Shuksan and the surrounding area with detailed maps, facts about the area, routes, trail descriptions and more.
 Order now...